readium/r2-streamer-js/README.md

 #### /pub/{PUB_ID}/manifest.json/show

-This route serves a pretty-printed representation of the "webpub manifest" JSON, with clickable links for easy navigation into individual publication assets (see new route below).
+This route serves a pretty-printed representation of the "webpub manifest" JSON, with clickable links for easy navigation into individual publication assets (see next route below).

 `/show` is equivalent to `/show/all`.
 Here is a list of available JSON "filters": Cover image: `/cover`, Table of Contents: `/toc`, Metadata: `/metadata`, Spine: `/spine`, Page List: `/pagelist`, Landmarks: `/landmarks`, Links: `/links`, Resources: `/resources`, Media Overlays: `/mediaoverlays`.